Hike the Fryingpan Mountain Tower Trail to stunning summit views from a historic steel fire tower just off the Blue

 Fryingpan Mountain Tower: the hike

-The Fryingpan Mountain Tower Trail departs from a grassy parking area just off the Blue Ridge Parkway at MP 409.6 (view maps and driving directions), several miles south of Mt Pisgah.
+The hike departs from a grassy parking area just off the Blue Ridge Parkway at MP 409.6 (view maps and driving directions), several miles south of Mt Pisgah.
 (Compared to other popular hikes on the Parkway, like Black Balsam Knob and the uber-popular Graveyard Fields waterfalls, the hike’s understated trailhead is easy to miss.
-Park off the parkway and don’t block the metal gate.)
+Park off the Parkway and don’t block the metal gate.)

-The hike trails around the metal gate blocking the graveled FS 450, immediately beginning its ascent to the summit.
-(There’s a trail to the right of the gravel road that leads to the Mt Pisgah campground; follow the road, not the trail.)
-The hike steadily climbs along the road, trailing through swashes of tall wildflowers and thickets of wild blueberries.
+The hike trails around the metal gate blocking the gravel road, immediately beginning its ascent to the summit.
+(There’s a path to the right of the gravel road that leads to the Mt Pisgah campground; follow the road, not the trail.)
+The hike climbs steadily, wandering through swaths of tall wildflowers and thickets of wild blueberries.
 The hum of bees fills the cool, breezy summer mountain air as they buzz, hurriedly, from wildflower blossom to blossom.

 The hike continues following the gravel road, arcing northwest.
 The trail makes a sudden, sharp switchback around the mountain’s mid elevations at .4 mile as it continues to climb.
-Vistas open to the Fryingpan Mountain summit, catching views of the steel lookout tower.
+The steel lookout tower on the mountain’s summit is visible as the trail rounds the turn.

 The trail reaches the Fryingpan Mountain summit at .75 mile, catching views from the steel tower’s base.
 Early-morning vistas to the east are particularly stunning, as morning’s first light blankets the rolling mountain landscape and fog hugs deep into the nearby valleys.

-The views from the lookout tower at the summit are even better — and while access to the former 12’ x 12’ living quarters at the tower’s top are closed, several of the steel tower’s stories and landings are still open for viewing.
-The 70-foot tower, constructed in 1941, offered a prime lookout for forest fires for decades, and now stands as a prime scenic lookout.
+The views from the lookout tower are even better, and while access is closed to the former 12’ x 12’ living quarters at the top, several of the steel tower’s stories and landings are often open for viewing.
+The 70-foot tower, constructed in 1941, offered a prime lookout for forest fires for decades, and now stands as an excellent scenic lookout.

 After savoring the views (and snapping a plethora of Instagram-worthy photos), the hike descends from the tower, retracing its outbound steps along FS450 to the Blue Ridge Parkway.
-The hike reaches the Fryingpan Mountain Tower trailhead at 1.5 miles, completing the hike.
+The hike reaches the trailhead at 1.5 miles, finishing the adventure.